aleksandramuraveva/My-Portfolio-v3/README.md

 This is my portfolio site, built with HTML, CSS, and JavaScript.
 It showcases my projects and skills as a web developer.

 ## Future Work
-- Rewrite the application in Vue.js
+- Rebuild the application in Vue.js

 ## Getting Started